kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

   conda remove —n my-new-envrionment package-to-uninstall
 ```

 Using conda is great for worry free package management.
 However the downside is that the newest distributions of packages are not always immediately available via anaconda.
-In order to use an unsupported pakcage version with conda we can install with pip.
+In order to use an unsupported package version with conda we can install with pip.

 **Warning** installing with pip inside a conda environment works, but packages installed with pip will **not** be managed by conda.
 Doing this often results in mixed dependencies within the environment.
 If we want to use an unsupported package, it's better to use a standard python environment.